What is Landauer Medical Physics?

 We are a 2 year therapy residency program starting July 1.
 The purpose of the residency program is to train residents to become clinical medical physicists.
-We have divided the 2 years into several different areas including: clinical patient management, treatment delivery, patient specific physics, instrumentation, treatment planning, IS/EMR, imaging, brachytherapy, clinical program development, radiation safety, special procedures, SRS/SRT, SBRT and commissioning.
+We have divided the 2 years into several different areas including: clinical patient management, treatment delivery, patient specific physics, instrumentation, treatment planning, IS/EMR, imaging, brachytherapy, clinical program development, radiation safety, special procedures, SRS/SRT, and SBRT.
 Each area has a list of publications to read, skills to acquire, projects to perform and a practice exam to assess your mastery of the topic.
-All rotations are performed at the clinical site with the exception of the commissioning rotation which is taught on actual commissioning trips performed by LMP’s commissioning team.
+All rotations are performed at the clinical site.

 What does M.S. preferred mean?